Bin-Chi/Link-LR-PPD-and-Domestic-EPCs/README.md

 ### 1.3 Read the Land Registry PPD into datajournal database
-Download Land Registry PPD from UK goverment website (https://www.gov.uk/government/statistical-data-sets/price-paid-data-downloads) and  the save **pp-complete.csv** in your D Device.
-Here we offer the used version of **pp-complete.csv** in UKDA ReShare(predicted DOI : https://dx.doi.org/10.5255/UKDA-SN-854240).
-Runing the **Read_LR_PPD.sql** to read in all the Land Registry PPD in **datajournal** database
+Download the Land Registry PPD from the UK goverment website (https://www.gov.uk/government/statistical-data-sets/price-paid-data-downloads) and  the save **pp-complete.csv** in your D: drive.
+Here we offer the version used in this research of of **pp-complete.csv** in UKDA ReShare(predicted DOI : https://dx.doi.org/10.5255/UKDA-SN-854240).
+Runing the **Read_LR_PPD.sql** to read all the Land Registry PPD into **datajournal** database

 ### 1.4 Read in Domestic EPCs in datajournal database
-Domestic EPCs is open and available on-line from the Ministry for Housing, Communities and Local Government - MHCLG (https://epc.opendatacommunities.org/).
+The Domestic EPC dataset is open and available on-line from the Ministry for Housing, Communities and Local Government - MHCLG (https://epc.opendatacommunities.org/).
 The current EPC dataset is the third released version and contains certificates issued between 1/10/2008 and 31/5/2019.The third version records 18,575,357 energy performance data records with 84 fields.

 ### 1.5 Clean up Land Registry PPD in datajournal database before linkage
- Runing the **Data_cleaning.sql** to clean up the transaction which are not sold in full market value or property type is 'Other'.
-Before matching, transactions in Land Registry PPD with postcodes in the Domestic EPCs dataset are selected for the following linkage; Domestic EPCs dataset with postcodes in Land Registry PPD are also selected for the following Linkage.
+ Run the **Data_cleaning.sql** to clean up the transactions which are not sold at full market value or for which the property type is 'Other'.
+Before matching, transactions in Land Registry PPD with postcodes in the Domestic EPC dataset are selected for using in the  following linkage (section 2); Domestic EPC dataset with postcodes in Land Registry PPD are also selected for using in the the following linkage (section 2).

 ### 1.6 Read in the National Statistics Postcode Lookup(NSPL) in datajournal database
-Download NSPL (November 2019) from the Open Geography portal from the Office for National Statistics (ONS) (https://geoportal.statistics.gov.uk/datasets/national-statistics-postcode-lookup-november-2019) and the save **NSPL_NOV_2019_UK.csv** in your D Device.
-Runing the **Read_NSPL.sql** to read in all the NSPL in **datajournal** database.
+Download NSPL (November 2019) from the Open Geography portal of the Office for National Statistics (ONS) (https://geoportal.statistics.gov.uk/datasets/national-statistics-postcode-lookup-november-2019) and save **NSPL_NOV_2019_UK.csv** in your D Drive.
+Run the **Read_NSPL.sql** to read the NSPL into **datajournal** database.

 ## 2. Data linkage
 A matching method containing a four-stage (251 matching rule) process was designed to achieve the address matching.
 An example of each matching rule is listed in  **linkage_example.csv**.
 The code for this linkage is **PPD_EPC_linkage.R**.
 Figure 2 displays a screenshot of PPD_EPC_linkage R code.
-Utilizing this R code, two result data are achieve:
+Utilizing this R code, two results are achieved:
-- ***casa*** is the all the linked results from the four stages matching
+- ***casa*** is the linked results from the four stages matching
-- ***result2*** is linked result has the recent EPCs for each transaction , which refers the linked_EPC PPD in figure 1.
+- ***result2*** is the linked result with the recent EPC matched by transaction date for each transaction.It refers the linked_EPC PPD in figure 1.

 ![](https://github.com/BINCHI1990/Link-LR-PPD-and-Domestic-EPCs/blob/master/Images/screenshot_of_linkage_code.png)
  &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;  &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  **Figure 2.** Snapshot of the PPD_EPC_linkage R code